 Contact your local Needs Assessment Service Coordination (NASC) service.
 The NASC can help you to work out what help you need and see if you can get help from the government.

 Visit the Home and Community Health Association website.
 You can find a list of members who provide home health services through New Zealand.

 Services include personal care, household management, nursing treatment, and complex care for people with serious needs.

 Talking to support workers about how you want to receive support

-The Health and Disability Comissioner has put together a useful resource to guide you through setting rules and boundraies with your support workers.
+The Health and Disability Commissioner (HDC) has put together a useful resource to help you talk to support workers about how you want to receive support.